jul-ian/prog-exer/README.md

 # Exercises for Programmers

+## Purpose
-Working through the book "Exercises for Programmers" by Brian P. Hogan
+Working through the book "Exercises for Programmers" by Brian P. Hogan.
+Repository will hold code solutions to the exercises provided in the book.

+Chapters:

-Chapter 2 - Input, Processing, and Output
+- 2. Input, Processing, and Output

-Chapter 3 - Calculations
+- 3. Calculations

-Chapter 4 - Making Decisions
+- 4. Making Decisions

-Chapter 5 - Functions
+- 5. Functions

-Chapter 6 - Repetition
+- 6. Repetition

+## Languages

+- Python

+- C